 If the Partners are in Turkey, We Can Set up Your Free Zone Company in 20-30 Days

-We can set up your company in 20-30 days if you are present in Turkey.
+We can finish your free zone company set up in 20-30 days if you are present in Turkey.
 The setup process will be faster and cost less and you will be able to get online banking.

 If Partners are not in Turkey, We Can Set up Your Free Zone Company Remotely

-We can set up your company remotely if you are present in Turkey, however, the setup process will be longer and cost more.
+We can complete your free zone company set up remotely if you are not present in Turkey, however, the setup process will be longer and cost more.

 Moreover, we have established more than 260 companies for our foreign clients including Spain, UAE, Ukraine, Russia, UK, Morocco, Lebanon, Syria, S. Korea, Germany, Italy, Jordan, Vietnam, Poland, France, Pakistan, China, Hong Kong, USA, Malaysia, Iran, Portugal, Norway, Canada, Saudi Arabia, Iraq, and Kuwait.